ojplg/legup/README.md

     cd db/
     ./db_setup.sh
     ````
     to get that working.
 It should ask for a password several times.
+(Of course,
+    if you think running random shell scripts that ask for your password several times
+    is nuts, just do what it says in the script and check the contents of the SQL files
+    referenced to make sure nothing crazy is happening.)
 * The build is done using maven just
    ````
    mvn compile